IzaanArain/EMS-summer-2023-Project-frontend/README.md

   * For handling API requests
 * Redux toolkit
   * State management library for react projects.
+* Redux createAsyncThunk
+  * Redux middleware for handling async requests such as fetching data from an API
 * Redux-persist
   * For persisting the state on refresh
 * bootstrap